 1. CONDUCTING IN-PERSON MEDICAL ASSESSMENTS

-Medical disputes lodged with the Commission will be set down for an in-person assessment if the assessment cannot be conducted by an alternate method.
+Medical disputes lodged with the Commission will be set down for an in-person assessment.
 In-person medical assessments will be conducted in accordance with the Protocol.

 1.1 Vaccination and negative COVID-19 test requirements